 ‘It is by building great communities that we build great societies, and the first step is to give our communities the resources they need to flourish.’

 – W. Carnegie

-William is currently an advisor for the ‘Greater Forest Lawn – Neighborhood Grants Committee’; advocating for and creating a free indigenous learning program run through the FLCA, and leading the ‘Community Action Team’ for 12 Community Safety Initiative.
+William is currently an advisor for the ‘Greater Forest Lawn – Neighborhood Grants Committee’ and leading the ‘Community Action Team’ for 12 Community Safety Initiative.